gha3mi/formatmul/README.md

 The most up-to-date API documentation for the master branch is available [here](https://gha3mi.github.io/formatmul/).
-To generate the API documentation for the `ForMatmul` module using [ford](https://github.com/Fortran-FOSS-Programmers/ford) run the following
+To generate the API documentation for `ForMatmul` using [ford](https://github.com/Fortran-FOSS-Programmers/ford) run the following
 command: